 The NOP and NOSB encourage public comment and work collaboratively to increase opportunities for greater participation by a broad range of people, employing various modes of communication and modern technology whenever possible.
-Individuals may present oral comment at either a pre-meeting electronic webinar or at the in-person NOSB meeting.
+Individuals are encouraged to submit written comments and may also present oral comment at either a pre-meeting electronic webinar or at the in-person NOSB meeting.

-Before Public Meetings:
+Comments Before Public Meetings:

+Written comment:

-Written comment: All members of the public are encouraged to submit public comment in writing according to the Federal Register Notice.
-Written submissions: allow NOSB members the opportunity to read comments in advance, eliminate or decrease the need for paper copies to be distributed during the meeting and allow each NOSB member to review and analyze data and information well ahead of the public meeting and possible voting.
+All members of the public are encouraged to submit public comment in writing according to the Federal Register Notice.
+Written submissions allow NOSB members the opportunity to read consider comments in advance.